A Look Inside: Understanding What Education is Offered in Prisons

 Adult Provision

-Prison education is a key contributor to the successful rehabilitation of offenders, as it helps learners gain the skills, qualifications and experience necessary to find employment upon release.
+Prison education is a key contributor to the successful rehabilitation of offenders, as it help learners gain the skills, qualifications and experience necessary to find employment upon release.

 Educational programmes in prisons